JonathanWamsley/Designing-Data-Intensive-Applications/1_reliable_scalable_maintainable_applications.md

         - if the system stays the same, how will the system perform with an increase load?
         - if the system is to continue working with an increase load, what computing resources can be added to handle the additional load?
 3. to interpret the performance of a system, you need to quantify the performance results:
-    - in batch processing measuring metrics like over another quantity like time:
+    - in batch processing measuring metrics over another quantitative metric like:
         - throughput: number of records processed per second (actions / time)
         - total time to run a job on a dataset of a certain size (time/data quantity)
     - in online systems measuring metrics are more less consistent thus require probabilistic interprability